zzzprojects/docs/learndapper.com/pages/dapper-query/selecting-single-rows.md

 description: The Dapper QuerySingle and QueryFirst methods allow you to return a single row of data and map it to a dynamic object or the generic entity type.
 canonical: /dapper-query/selecting-single-rows
 status: Published
-lastmod: 2024-10-17
+lastmod: 2025-06-15
 ---

-# Querying Single Row With Dapper
+# Querying a Single Row With Dapper

 Dapper provides several methods for selecting a single row of data, depending on how you want to work with the data you retrieve.